oxaralabs/.github/profile/README.md

 <div align="center">
   <h3> Made with ❤️ by the Oxara Labs Team</h3>

-  *Empowering developers, one Discord bot at a time.*
+  *Empowering developers, one project at a time.*
 </div>